 One of the World’s great sporting cities

-For over 100 years Melbourne has celebrated a rich sporting history which continues well into the 21st century.
+For over 100 years Melbourne has celebrated a rich sporting history which continues today.

 The MCG was the home of the 1956 Olympics, 2006 Commonwealth Games and annually hosts the Aussie Rules Grand Final and cricket’s Boxing Day Test.
 Nearby Melbourne Park is the home of the Australian Open, one of only 4 tournaments to make up tennis' Grand Slam.
 Motor sports fans are spoilt with the Australian Formula 1 Grand Prix on the beautiful Albert Park street circuit and both the Moto GP and Superbikes at Phillip Island.
 The highlight of the colourful Spring Racing Carnival is the famous Melbourne Cup, 'the race that stops the nation'.

 Melbourne’s CBD is regarded as Australia’s premier shopping precinct.
-Easily accessed by foot, tram, train or bus, shoppers can find everything from fresh fruit and bargain apparel at Queen Victoria Market, to Australia’s original department store (MYER), to designer boutiques on Collins St, to factory outlets at DFO Spencer.
+Easily accessed by foot, tram, train or bus, shoppers can find everything from fresh fruit and bargain apparel at Queen Victoria Market, to Australia’s original department store (MYER), to designer boutiques on Collins St, to factory outlets at Spencer Outlet Centre.

-David Jones and Myer are both currently redeveloping their Bourke Street flagship stores.
-On completion they will join Melbourne Central, QV, GPO, Galleria, Australia on Collins and Collins 234 for an unmatched collection of premium shopping centres.
+David Jones' iconic Melbourne flagship store was recently renovated and Myer are also redeveloping their won Bourke Street flagship store.
+On completion Myer will join David Jones, Melbourne Central, QV, GPO, Galleria, Australia on Collins and Collins 234 for an unmatched collection of premium shopping centres.